 - 3.5 The Local Government Finance Act 1992 requires the Authority to calculate its expected outgoings and income for the year including any additions to or use of reserves.
-Where expected outgoings exceed expected income, the difference is the Authority's tax requirement for that year. - 3.6 If unplanned costs are incurred during the year that are not funded externally for example, by a grant from government or an insurance policy - or the Authority experiences a shortfall in expected income/funding, there will be few options if it is to deliver to budget.
+Where expected outgoings exceed expected income, the difference is the Authority's tax requirement for that year. - 3.6 If unplanned costs are incurred during the year that are not funded externally for example, by a grant from government or an insurance policy or the Authority experiences a shortfall in expected income/funding, there will be few options if it is to deliver to budget.
 Raising extra income or making in-year savings may have an unacceptable impact on service users.
 Therefore the Authority may want to consider using reserves to balance spending and income.

-3.7 The 2021/22 to 2024/25 MTFS assumes that there will be utilisation of the Transformation Reserve for budgeting and transformation/innovation purposes.
-It forecasts that this reserve will be usable beyond 2024/25.
-The MTRP details the utilisation of General Reserve (line 79).
+3.7 The 2022/23 to 2025/26 MTFS assumes that there will be utilisation of the Transformation Reserve for budgeting and transformation/innovation/environmental purposes.
+It forecasts that this reserve will be usable to balance future years budgets.
+The MTRP details the utilisation of General Reserve (line 86).